elPiablo/CA-hackAms-/README.md

 # CA-hackAms-

-Solving persistent and future governence issues in DAOs and bringing that forward to broder socciety.
-Citizens’ assemblies with web3 technologies for and of the future
+# Solving persistent and future governence issues in DAOs and bringing that forward to broder society.
+## Citizens’ assemblies with web3 technologies for and of the future

 Representative democrcies aren’t solving a lot of the issues we face in the world as they are weighted towards solving problems for their constituent parties.
 There are so many obvious drawbacks.